 The earliest stage of gum disease is called gingivitis, which is one of the most common conditions affecting the oral cavity.
 You might notice that your gums may become red and swollen and bleed easily.
 Luckily the symptoms are reversible at this point with proper oral hygiene methods, so that not all gingivitis progresses.
 When plaque builds up and mineralizes, it then becomes tartar.
 The longer plaque and tartar are on the teeth, the more harmful they become.
 If tartar is left untreated, gingivitis can progress to periodontitis.
 At this point, the bones, gums, and tissue that support the teeth are destroyed.
 Eventually, the teeth may become loose as well.
-According to the Saudi Ministry of Health, it is estimated that 5-20% of middle-age adults suffer from acute cases of periodontal diseases, which might lead up to loss of teeth.
-This ratio varies from one region to another.
+According to the American Academy of Periodontology, over 47 percent of Americans aged 30 or older have mild, moderate and severe periodontitis.

 Gum disease is usually painless, so it's difficult for people to realize that they may have it.
 If you're wondering how to know if you have it, take heed on the following telltale signs.

 It is crucial to control the progression of gum disease, and that means plaque removal on a daily basis.
 Daily flossing is also significant in reaching in between the teeth, where a toothbrush cannot.
 Twice-a-day toothbrushings, along with professional dental cleanings twice a year, are absolute musts to prevent gum disease.
-Use a soft-bristle toothbrush with a toothpaste that has plaque fighting properties and fights the bacteria that causes plaque and tartar buildup for 12 hours.
+Use a soft-bristle toothbrush with a toothpaste that has plaque fighting properties, such as Colgate Total® Clean Mint, which fights the bacteria that causes plaque and tartar buildup for 12 hours.